BCDA-APS/bcdamenu/docs/source/settings.rst

 Within a section, one or more lines are given with the syntax of `key = value` (or `key: value`).
 It is expected by the `.ini` format that any key is unique *within* its section.
+In **BcdaMenu**, the `key` has two parts.
+First an integer is given that is used to sort the menu's items in order`.
+The integer is not required to be strictly increasing from 1.
+Gaps and negative numbers are also allowed.
+Keep the integers between -9999 ..
+9999 to avoid any potential misunderstandings.
+You *will not* have that many menu items.

 Refer to the :ref:`Example settings file <example.settings.file>` section for an example settings file.
 As the examples show, both `key` and `value`